gavinlyonsrepo/pic_16F1619_projects/projects/SevenSegModule/README.md

 Manufacture of module is HIFEI.

 3 pins are connected from PORT C of PIC to the data lines of the 74HC595 module.
-These modules are widely available, also you can easily built your own as per schematic.
+These modules are widely available, also you can easily build your own as per schematic.
 They have two shift registers daisy chained together which allows user to control a 4 digit seven segment display with just THREE GPIO pins.